devdilson/tiny-s3/README.md

 # TinyS3

-A lightweight S3-compatible server implementation in Java creating for learning s3 protocol.
+TinyS3 is a lightweight, S3-compatible server implementation written in Java.
+It was created as a learning project to understand the S3 protocol.
+While it can be used in integration tests, it is not yet ready for production use as a s3 server.

 ## Features